sidhe-elfakyn/android-docs/src/pages/plugins/overview/geojson.md

 The Mapbox Android GeoJSON plugin makes it simple for you to load GeoJSON data into your project from a URL, an asset file, or path.
 The plugin also automatically draws the GeoJSON data on your map once the information is retrieved.

-To install the plugin, head over to the [Mapbox Plugin Overview](/android-docs/plugins/overview/) page which will walk you through adding the dependency.
+**To install, head over to the [Mapbox Plugin Overview](/android-docs/plugins/overview/) page which will walk you through adding the dependency.**

 ## Using the GeoJSON plugin